leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
-- test permissions on informational views
+- convenience method to remove all members from a user-defined group: group_empty, test
+- ability to add group members based on user metadata vals, add tests

 ## Done
 - review query build statements and input sanitsation - see: https://www.postgresql.org/docs/9.6/static/plpgsql-statements.html